Dance/Movement Therapy and Counseling

 About the Program

-The Master of Arts program in Dance/Movement Therapy and Counseling supports students to become creative, responsive, and effective therapy practioners where dance and movement are the essential modes of transformation.
-Through a balance of experiential and reflective learning, theory and skill-based education, and supervised practicum and internship experiences, students develop a strong base for effective clinical practice.
+The Master of Arts program in Dance/Movement Therapy and Counseling supports students to become creative, responsive and effective mental health practitioners where dance and movement are the essential modes of transformation.
+Through a balance of experiential and reflective learning, theory and skill-based education and supervised practicum and internship experiences, students develop a strong base for effective clinical practice as dance/movement therapists and counselors.

-The American Dance Therapy Association (ADTA) defines dance/movement therapy as the psychotherapeutic use of movement in a process that furthers the emotional, cognitive, social, and physical integration of the individual.
 The profession is positioned to meet an increasing interest in mind-body approaches to mental and physical health that have emerged in health profession circles and in the general public.
-Upon graduation, students go on to work in a variety of settings such as schools, early intervention programs, community mental health, inpatient psychiatric, medical, social service, and wellness settings.
+Upon graduation, students utilize their skills to work in a variety of settings such as schools, early intervention programs, community mental health, inpatient psychiatry, medical, social service and wellness settings.
 Students also engage in innovative therapeutic applications through clinical work and research.

 Additional Information